brittanyrw/emojiscreen/README.md

 * [Add a show or movie using your local development environment](docs/local_dev_walkthrough.md) (downloads required, most commonly used way to contribute)

 ### Important Notes
-* Only submit pull requests if you are fixing or responding to [an Issue](https://github.com/brittanyrw/emojiscreen/issues).
 * Follow all the instructions in the [Card Overview](/docs/card_overview.md) for adding a show or movie.
 * Search the `movies.js`, `tv.js`, or `musicals.js` files and current open pull requests to make sure you are not adding a duplicate.
 * Make sure your emojis actually depict the show or movie.
 Someone should be able to guess what the show or movie is based on the emojis you choose.